AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: toolbar.png

-The tool bar provides shortcuts via buttons to some typical actions:
+The tool bar provides shortcuts to some typical actions:

-* creating a new file
+* Create a new file
-* opening an existing file (see laso the omni-search on the right of the bar)
+* Open an existing file (see laso the omni-search on the right of the bar)
-* saving the current file
+* Save the current file
-* undo / redo last editing
+* Undo or redo last editing
-* go to previous or next saved location
+* Go to previous or next saved location

-* multiple customizable
+* Multiple customizable
   :index:`buttons <single: build; toolbar buttons>` to build, clean or run your project

-* when a debugger is started, multiple
+* multiple
-  :index:`buttons <single: debugger; toolbar buttons>` to stop and continue the debugger, step to the next instruction,...
+  :index:`buttons <single: debugger; toolbar buttons>` to stop and continue the debugger, step to the next instruction, and other similar actions when a debugger is running.

 .. index:: progress bar
 .. index:: tool bar; progress bar

-When GPS is performing background actions, like loading the cross-reference information, compiling or indeed all actions involving external processes, a progress bar is displayed in the toolbar.
-This shows when the current task(s) will be completed.
-A small :guilabel:`interrupt` button can be clicked on to interrupt all background tasks.
-Clicking on the progress bar will open the :guilabel:`Tasks` view (:ref:`The_Task_Manager`).
+When GPS is performing background actions, such as loading cross-reference information or all actions involving external processes (including compiling), it displays a progress bar in the toolbar showing when the current task(s) will be completed.
+You can click on a small :guilabel:`interrupt` button to interrupt all background tasks.
+Clicking on the progress bar opens the :guilabel:`Tasks` view (:ref:`The_Task_Manager`).

 .. index:: omni-search